boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-28-JenkinsHomeLab-P2-LinuxAgents.md

 ![jenkins](/assets/posts/jenkins-home-lab/2019-12-28-JenkinsHomeLab-P2-LinuxAgents/3.02-new-item-wiz.jpg){: .enable-lightbox}

-In the job we’ll configure a restriction for where the job can run, tick “Restrict where this project can be run” and then enter the expression”linux”.
+In the job we’ll configure a restriction for where the job can run, tick "Restrict where this project can be run" and then enter the expression "linux".
 This will find the label that was applied to the configured agent.
 When we add a windows agent tomorrow this build will already be restricted from running on it

 ![jenkins](/assets/posts/jenkins-home-lab/2019-12-28-JenkinsHomeLab-P2-LinuxAgents/3.03-job-details.jpg){: .enable-lightbox}

-In the Build section, add a build step “Execute shell” and then enter the code below.
+In the Build section, add a build step "Execute shell" and then enter the code below.
 This will print system information and all the environment variables.

 ![jenkins](/assets/posts/jenkins-home-lab/2019-12-28-JenkinsHomeLab-P2-LinuxAgents/3.04-shellscript.jpg){: .enable-lightbox}